mariosotil/river-framework/README.md

 ## What is in the ToDo list?

-There are a lot of features that I want to add to this framework:
+There are a lot of features that I will add to this framework:

 - Version 0.2
   - Generation of unique identifiers for the documents